franciscafalaise/WireGuard-VPN-Home-Lab-Proxmox-/README.md

 # 🔐 WireGuard VPN Home Lab (Proxmox)

 ## 📌 Overview
-Deployed a secure WireGuard VPN on a Proxmox server to enable remote access to a home lab environment.
-The setup supports multiple clients and allows secure connectivity to internal virtual machines, including a Kali Linux system.
+Designed and deployed a secure WireGuard VPN on a Proxmox server to enable encrypted remote access to a home lab environment.
+The solution supports multiple clients and allows secure connectivity to internal virtual machines, including a Kali Linux system.

+This project simulates real-world enterprise remote access scenarios and demonstrates hands-on experience in networking, security, and troubleshooting.

 ---